Access to information

 The Government Information (Public Access) Act 2009 (NSW) (GIPA Act) encourages proactive public release of government information by agencies, unless there is an overriding public interest against disclosure of that information.

-The following information relates to our obligations under the GIPA Act:
+The following information relates to the Commission's obligations under the GIPA Act:

-- information about the agency contained in any document tabled in Parliament by or on behalf of the agency
+- information in documents tabled in Parliament by or on behalf of the Commission

 - policy documents